-All of the tabs and displays within Jungle Scout Sales Analytics break down each of the financial categories very well.
+All of the tabs and displays within Jungle Scout Sales Analytics break down each financial category very well.
 There’s nothing left to ambiguity because sellers now have 100% coverage of the line items that comprise a monetary category.

-The dashboard even goes so far as to bake in refunds, promotions, and reimbursements into the sales data so the numbers you see are showing the entire picture of your business’ health.
+The dashboard even goes so far as to bake refunds, promotions, and reimbursements into the sales data, so the numbers you see show the entire picture of your business’ health.
 Sellers can ask questions like “how much were refunds this year?” or “how much did Amazon reimburse me for damaged products?” and have that data front and center.

-Jungle Scout Keyword Scout is a part of Jungle Scout’s list of Power Features, including such killer tools as Sales Analytics and Academy.
-Keyword Scout helps you find keywords that actually work and will power your listing through to within the reaches of Amazon shoppers looking for the next thing.
+Jungle Scout Keyword Scout is a part of Jungle Scout’s list of Power Features, including killer tools like Sales Analytics and Academy.
+Keyword Scout helps you find keywords that work and will power your listing to within the reach of Amazon shoppers looking for the next thing.

-One of the coolest aspects of Jungle Scout Keyword Scout is its ability to discern the rough number of searches a keyword string is seeing.
-So instead of having to guess at how powerful a keyword or keyword phrase really is, you’ll have the option to pick them out based on cold, hard data right from the start.
+One of the most remarkable aspects of Jungle Scout Keyword Scout is its ability to discern the rough number of searches a keyword string is seeing.
+So instead of guessing how powerful a keyword or keyword phrase is, you’ll have the option to pick them out based on cold, complex data right from the start.

-Taking it even further, see those search volumes over a period of time too, in clean and beautiful graph form.
-These graphs let you establish trends and popularity without having to do any long-tail research yourself.
+Taking it even further, see those search volumes over a period of time, too, in clean and beautiful graph form.
+These graphs let you establish trends and popularity without doing long-tail research yourself.